lchabin/heart/README.md

-# Red Beating Heart every Saint Valentin
-For the whole day.
+# Red Beating Heart every Saint Valentin For the whole day.
-10 years autonomy goal with 2x2AA alcaline batteries.
+Proven 4 years autonomy with 2x2AA alcaline batteries.
 On NUCLEO-L011K4

 ## Battery Autonomy
-As of May 2022, this design has been running non stop from March 17th 2018 on 4 AA alcaline batteries to the end of 2022 Configured to generate a pulse every hour (rather acceptable for the battery).
+This design has been running non stop from March 17th 2018 to the end of 2022 on 4 AA alcaline batteries Configured to generate a pulse every hour (rather acceptable for the battery).
-It has successfully generated heart beats every Saint Valentin of 2019,2020,2021,2022
+It has successfully generated heart beats every Saint Valentin of 2019,2020,2021,2022 The batteries were changed in Dec.
+2022.

 Used this configuration in 2018: